 - Sweeten to taste.

-- The need for additional sweeteners depends on choice of plant based milk and sweetness level of strawberries.
+- The need for additional sweeteners depends on the choice of plant-based milk and sweetness level of strawberries.